odm7341/weatherDataHub/README.md

 # weatherDataHub
-I hub for collection, display and storage of weather data collected at home.
+A hub for collection, display and storage of weather data collected at home.